Drinking Water State Revolving Fund Program

 The Drinking Water State Revolving Fund (DWSRF) program provides long-term below market rate loans to community and non-profit, non-community public water systems (PWSs) to finance infrastructure improvement projects.
 Examples include storage tanks, treatment works, and water mains.
 Loans have interest rates at approximately half the market rate and repayment terms can be up to 20 years.
 The program supports and recognizes strong infrastructure sustainability programs that emphasize prevention as a tool for ensuring long term safe and affordable drinking water to Connecticut’s residents.
 The program also places an emphasis on providing loans to small water systems and communities most in need.
 PWSs which serve fewer than 10,000 persons are strongly encouraged to apply.

-SFY 2026 Draft Annual Intended Use Plan – Public Hearing
+SFY 2026 Annual Intended Use Plan – Now Final

-The Drinking Water State Revolving Fund Section will hold a Public Hearing on November 10, 2025, at 10:00am to hear testimony regarding the State Fiscal Year 2026 Draft Annual Intended Use Plan (IUP).
-This will be a remote meeting via Microsoft Teams.
-All Interested parties will have an opportunity to provide both written and oral testimony.
-For additional information and a link to the meeting, please visit the Call for Projects, Review and Ranking of Projects webpage and scroll to the section titled “Intended Use Plan and Project Priority List”.
+The Drinking Water State Revolving Fund Program has finalized the Fiscal Year 2026 Annual Intended Use Plan (IUP).
+To view the IUP documents and the Hearing Report, please visit the Call for Projects, Review and Ranking of Projects webpage and scroll to the section titled “Intended Use Plan and Project Priority List”.

-Call for Projects for State Fiscal Year 2026 has Ended
+Call for Projects for State Fiscal Year 2027 - Now Open

-The DWSRF State Fiscal Year (SFY) 2026 Call for Projects period for development of the SFY 2026 Annual Intended Use Plan has ended.
-However, all eligible water systems with infrastructure projects are encouraged to apply at any time for future consideration.
+The DWSRF is now accepting Eligibility Application for eligible public water systems seeking funding for projects during State Fiscal Year (SFY) 2027.
+All eligible water systems with infrastructure projects are encouraged to apply.
+An Eligibility Application is required for NEW and EXISTING Projects that are seeking funding in SFY 2027.
+Projects appearing in previous years' IUPs will NOT be evaluated for funding eligibility in SFY 2027 without a new and complete Eligibility Application.
 Further details on the program, eligibility, and instructions are available on the Call for Projects, Review and Ranking of Projects webpage under the “Eligibility Application” section.

 For Small Loan Program for projects with a total cost less than $100,000, please visit the dedicated Small Loan Program page for more information.